 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-Congressionally Directed Medical Research Programs (CDMRP) -- Peer Reviewed Cancer Research Program (PRCRP) -- Idea Award
+Congressionally Directed Medical Research Programs (CDMRP) -- Peer Reviewed Cancer Research Program (PRCRP) -- Transformative Breast Cancer Consortium Award

 Areas of Interest

-The anticipated direct costs budgeted for the entire period of performance for an FY20 PRCRP Idea award will not exceed $500,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 BCRP Transformative Breast Cancer Consortium Award should not exceed $25M.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.